 - i.
-Administrative Services includes mainly the assets and administrative services related to the Group's corporate headquarters which are recharged to other Group entities. - ii.
+Administrative Services includes mainly the assets and administrative services related to the Group's corporate headquarters which are recharged to other Group entities and external customers. - ii.
 Automotive Garages includes the distribution of automotive parts and services. - iii.
 Facilities Management includes elevator maintenance and installation, property management and maintenance, customised electrical, generator and fire detection solutions.